2016 National Transactional LawMeet Topic:

 Based on the teams’ performances during the preliminary rounds, four (4) teams will be selected to participate in one final round.
 Teams in the final round will compete for the 2016 National Transactional LawMeet Championship title.

 A panel discussion will follow the final round of the LawMeet.
 The final round panel, the teams and the audience will discuss the transaction, the draft agreements and the team performances.
 The results of the LawMeet will be announced at the conclusion of the panel discussion.

 Supplementing the National Championship title, additional awards will be presented at the conclusion of the panel discussion on Friday April 1, 2016.

 Each team must pay a $500 non-refundable fee to secure their place at the Regional LawMeet.
 Regional finalists will be required to pay an additional $200 fee to participate in the National LawMeet.
 Teams must provide their own transportation and lodging for both the Regional LawMeet and the National LawMeet.
 The receptions as well as certain meals at both the Regional and National LawMeets will be provided.
 Details regarding hotel arrangements and local transportation can be found on the Travel Page.
 For further information, please reach us at firstname.lastname@example.org.

-- Almost 50% of schools that participated in past LawMeets awarded credit to their teams for their participation.
+- 55% of schools that participated in past LawMeets awarded credit to their teams for their participation.

-- Of those schools that receive credit, 55% receive 1 credit, and 45% receive 2 credits for their participation.
+Of those schools that receive credit, 57% receive 1 credit, 36% receive 2 credits, and 7% receive 3 credits for their participation

-- More than 94% of law schools that participated in past LawMeets covered team expenses.
+- 94% of law schools that participated in past LawMeets covered team expenses.